-Potain is to launch its new MRH 175 luffing jib tower crane at Conexpo next month and follows the launch of its MRH 125 a year ago.
+Potain is to launch the 10 tonne MRH 175 luffing jib tower crane at Conexpo next month and follows the launch of the eight tonne MRH 125 a year ago.

-Maximum capacity is 10 tonnes and maximum jib length is 55 metres with a tip capacity of 1.5 tonnes or 2.7 tonnes with a 50 metre jib.
-Fully luffing the jib takes less than two minutes and the maximum line speed is 215 m/min when paired with the high performance 90HPL25 hoist.
-Manitowoc says its fixed counter jib and topless structure design helps fast erection and dismantling as well as making it more compact for transport needing only four standard containers.
-The crane elements weigh less than 7.7 tonnes.
+Maximum jib length is 55 metres, built up in five metre increments with a jib tip capacity of 1.5 tonnes or 2.7 tonnes with 50 metre jib.
+Fully luffing the jib from horixontal to almost 90 degrees takes less than two minutes and the maximum line speed is 215 m/min with the high performance 90HPL25 hoist.

-The MRH 175 has an out-of-service radius of 10.2 metres.
-Freestanding heights of up to 62.8 metres are available with the two metre K-mast sections and the crane is also compatible 1.6 metre K-mast sections.
-Almost 1,000 metres of rope is available with the 90HPL25 winch.
+The MRH 175 has an out of service radius of 10.2 metres.
+Freestanding heights of up to 62.8 metres are available with the two metre K type tower sections and the crane is also compatible 1.6 metre K tower sections.
+Almost 1,000 metres of rope storage is available with the 90HPL25 winch.

-Manitowoc is also to unveil the Potain Hup M 28-22 - complete with a new transport axle for the regional market at Conexpo.
+Manitowoc will also unveil the Potain Hup M 28-22 - complete with a new transport axle for the regional market at Conexpo.